CleverCloud/doc.clever-cloud.com/runtimes/python/python_apps.md

 ### Cache dependencies

 You can cache dependencies to avoid the installation at each deployment.
-Define the `CACHE_DEPENDENCIES` variable to `true` to activate it.
+Define the `CC_CACHE_DEPENDENCIES` variable to `true` to activate it.
 If dependencies have changed between deployments, the cache will be updated.
 Remove the environment variable or set it to `false` to disable this feature.